-Angle your horse 45 degrees from camera and walk out 30 feet, turn left and walk parallel to camera another 30 feet, turn left and walk directly back toward camera.
+Walk and Trot Patterns: Walk straight away from the camera about 30 feet, turn around, and walk straight back.
 Repeat the same pattern at the trot.
-If you or your horse handler would like to do this twice, that is acceptable.
+Then walk left to right in front of the camera, turn around, and walk back.
+Repeat the same pattern at the trot.
+If you or your horse handler would like to do this twice, three times, four times... that is acceptable.
+There is no such thing as too much video.
 More footage provides evaluators a better view of the horse's movement and will work to the applicant's advantage.